dblanque/interlock-frontend/README.md

 * Why does the front-end use Vue 2 / Vuetify 2, isn't it EOL?
-> Yes, Vue 2 is EOL but due to the scope of the project and the fact that only one person working on it actively, it was decided a functional product is more important than boasting the newest framework and technologies.
+> Yes, Vue 2 is EOL but due to the scope of the project and the fact that only one person is working on it actively, it was decided a functional product is more important than boasting the newest framework and technologies.
 It is also a robust and proven framework in spite of being EOL, and validation is/should be done by the back-end anyways.